 Dunbar compares the tone of Stowe’s novel to a prophecy and a sword of justice.

 Here, Dunbar acknowledges that Stowe’s publication was not without consequences.
 In fact, it had the whole country up in arms.
 Some were angry at the cruelty of slavery, while others were still fighting to keep their way of life at the expense of other human beings.
 He describes the “two people’s swelled in a fiery wave”.
 The “two peoples” he refers to are not white and black, slave or free, but rather those against slavery and those for it.
 Stowe’s novel created a great chasm between the two groups of people by bringing to light the cruelty of slavery.

 Here, Dunbar reveals that although Stowe’s novel initially caused chaos and uprising, eventually, the result was freedom and enlightenment.
 This is why he claims that both groups of people were eventually “transfigured from the flame”.

-Both the use of the word “transfigure” as well as the idea of refining fire, are biblical concepts which tie into Dunbar’s later comparison of Stowe to a priestess or prophetess.
+Both the use of the word “transfigure” as well as the idea of refining fire, are biblical concepts that tie into Dunbar’s later comparison of Stowe to a priestess or prophetess.
 In many biblical stories, priests and especially prophets proclaimed what the Israelite did not want to hear.
-Eventually, the truth of their proclamations were seen, but initially they caused uprisings and chaos.
+Eventually, the truth of their proclamations was seen, but initially, they caused uprisings and chaos.
 This is a fair comparison.
-Stowe spoke truth and immediately, people panicked because it threatened their way of life.
+Stowe spoke the truth and immediately, people panicked because it threatened their way of life.
 Eventually, though they came out of the chaos and were better for it.

 Dunbar calls for Stowe to be blessed for her strength in bringing to light what had been kept hidden.